 Ingredients

-• Vanilla Extract: Enhances flavor.
+• Vanilla Extract: Adds a sweet, warm flavor.

 Pumpkin pie spice is a delicious combination of warming spices (like cinnamon, nutmeg, ginger, cloves, and allspice).
 Find it with the other spices in the grocery store, or you can make your own!